Wait. Whutt? Wow!

 Now that sous vide has buzz around it, our most commonly held beliefs appear to have been idealistically romantic notions.
 We are answering questions about food characteristics that we never even thought of asking.
 A lot of us never even thought of food as HAVING characteristics.
 People can get very emotional when you challenge their views about something so personal and intimate as food.
 That’s like attacking someone’s mother; doubly so, because most of us associate Mom with food, and vice versa.

 According to the scientific evidence, meat/muscle/protein cannot be penetrated by any flavorings other than sodium ions, which are usually delivered in the form of salt.
-Salt is not actually a FLAVONOID, but all other flavors are, by definition.
-Flavonoids are an entire class of molecules that share common chemical characteristics.
+Salt is not actually a FLAVONOID, and flavonoids are not the only things that contribute flavor.
+Flavonoids themselves are an entire class of molecules that share common chemical characteristics.
 They are also much larger than sodium ions and are way too big to penetrate meat’s tangled matrix of complex proteins.

 This is a hard one to accept.
 It goes against our lifelong unquestioned assumptions.
 The manufacturers of vacuum equipment products and sous vide devices strongly encourage us to believe otherwise.
 Many chefs are loathe to admit that those rosemary sprigs and garlic cloves in the bag are just there for show–if they even know.
 After all, flavor penetration/infusion is an important component of their sales model.